AppWerft/Titanium-AndroidStudio/README.md

 This tutorial is based on the instructions from [drauggres](https://github.com/drauggres) via the [Titanium Slack Community](http://tislack.org), thank you!!

+If you have always a working module you can directly continue with [Starting Android Studio](#starting-android-studio)

 ### Create a new Project